manoelhc/knife-atomic/README.md

 Knife plugin to retrieve Chef structures with pinned versions of the cookbooks.

-Basically, this plugin retrieves all the information from ```knife environment show <environment_name>``` and adds all the cookbook versions installed on nodes under the referred environment.
+This plugin retrieves all the information from ```knife environment show <environment_name>``` and adds all the cookbook versions installed on nodes under the referred environment.

-In other words, this plugin crosses information between the nodes to collect the installed cookbook versions and then outputs the environment information with them.
+In other words, this plugin crosses information between the nodes to collect the installed cookbook versions and then outputs the environment details with them.

 The command ```knife environment show <environment_name>``` retrieves something like:
 ```